shreytheshreyas/tp/docs/UserGuide.md

 a positive integer.
 Hence, the TASK_INDEX refers to this positive integer.
 You can retrieve the TASK_INDEXes of all tasks by using the `list` command in Project View

 - **MEMBER_INDEX**: Every existing member would be assigned a positive integer.
 Hence, the MEMBER_INDEX refers to this positive integer.
 You can retrieve the MEMBER_INDEXes of Members by using the `list` command in Home View or in Project View

+>  :warning: Project Index, Task Index and Member Index must be positive integers.

 ## Home View
 The Home View displays the full list of projects and members that are under a manager's purview.
 The manager can add and edit projects and members from this view.

+> ### :bulb: Accessing Home View
+>
+> Format: `home`
+>
+> Displays the Home View.
+If the user is in Project View, this command changes the view to Home View and
+> enables the Home View commands in this section.

 ```
 Hello!
 Welcome to EZ Manager!